Kungbib/fgs-oaipmh-ojs-plugin/readme.md

 Installation
 ------------
-* Download latest release from the [releases section](https://github.com/Kungbib/fgs-oaipmh-ojs-plugin/releases).
+* Download the .tar file from the latest release in the [releases section](https://github.com/Kungbib/fgs-oaipmh-ojs-plugin/releases).

 * Install via the OJS UI: Administration-> Settings-> Website-> Plugins-> Upload A New Plugin.